 Hearing loss can occur gradually, making it difficult to identify, or suddenly.
 If a hearing loss occurs suddenly, it should be treated as a medical emergency and you should see an ear doctor right away.
 A gradual hearing loss can be much harder to identify as it happens slowly over time but should still be treated seriously.

-If you are over the age of 50 years old, it is recommended that you see an audiologist for an annual hearing test to monitor for a possible hearing loss.
+If you are over the age of 50 years old, it is recommended that you see an audiologist for an annual hearing test to monitor for possible hearing loss.